AzaelContramaestre01/Vue-AntD-Firebase/README.md

 ## Credits
 This application was created using the following technologies:

-Vue 3
+- Vue 3

-Ant Design 3
+- Ant Design 3

-Firebase
+- Firebase

-YouTube API
+- YouTube API

-Sass
+- Sass

-Less
+- Less

-Prettier
+- Prettier

-Typescript
+- Typescript

-Eslint
+- Eslint
-License

 ## Contact
 If you have any questions or feedback, please feel free to contact me at galaxyhhd@hotmail.com.